lazy-lang/Lazy/book/src/custom_types/partials.md

 # Partials

-`Lazy` does not have core OOP design patters like inheritance, or `traits` like in Rust, but it has another powerful tool: `Partials`!
+`Lazy` does not have core OOP design patters like inheritance, but it has `Partials`, which are pretty similar to rust's `Traits`, but a little more dynamic.

 ## Partial struct